How to Water and Care for Your New Garden

 How and when to water

-Use an abundant but gentle flow of water on the soil or mulch area around your plants; avoid strong, piercing water streams.
+Use an abundant but gentle flow of water on the soil or mulch area around your plants; avoid heavy piercing water streams.

 The best time of day to water is early morning before 9 am; after 4 pm is the next best time to water.